OpenGeoVis/PVGeo/README.md

 ```

-Note: If you're on Windows, see [this](https://git-for-windows.github.io) for GitHub and maybe [this](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/)
+Note: If you're on Windows, see [this](https://git-for-windows.github.io) for GitHub and [this](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) guide for using the Unix command line on windows.
+Download and use Cygwin for the command line operation of the scripts in this repo.
+When installing Cygwin, make sure to install the bash, less, and python2-setuptools packages.
+Now you can use the Cygwin terminal as the command line just like you are on a Unix based operating system!

 ### Before You Do Anything!